Sheep-y/Modnix/DESIGN_DOC.md

     /** Mod Requirements */
               /* Game version to enable this mod. */ "AppVer": { "Min": "1.0.1234", "Max": "1.0.5678" },
-                /* Required mod; if requirement is not met, mod will be disabled. */ "Requires": [{ "Id": "info.mod.simple.demo", "Min": "1.0" }], /* Conflicting mod; mods listed here will be disabled. */ "Conflicts": [{ "Id": "info.mod.evil", "Max": "2.0" }],
+                /* Required mod; if requirement is not met, this mod will be disabled. */ "Requires": [{ "Id": "info.mod.simple.demo", "Min": "1.0" }], /* Conflicting mod; mods listed here will be disabled. */ "Conflicts": [{ "Id": "info.mod.evil", "Max": "2.0" }],
-                   /* Load me before these mods. */ "LoadsAfter":  [ "info.mod.early" ],
+                   /* Try load me before these mods, no guarantee. */ "LoadsAfter":  [ "info.mod.early" ],
-                   /* Load me after these mods. */ "LoadsBefore": "info.mod.late",
+                   /* Try load me after these mods, no guarantee. */ "LoadsBefore": "info.mod.late",

     /** Mod Contents */